riz272/securehealth-adjudicator/README.md

 # SecureHealth Claim Adjudicator

-Adjudicates health-insurance claims against a policy wording.
-Takes a policy config and a list of claims, and returns per-claim settlements with a full audit trail.
+Automated adjudication of health-insurance claims against the SecureHealth Plan B policy wording.
+Given a policy document and a set of claims, the system decides, per claim, what the insurer pays and what the member owes, with a fully auditable derivation for every figure.

 ## Setup